 What is 72(t)?

 If you have $200,000 or more in your 401(k), IRA or other Qualified Retirement Plan, We Can Help.
-Ask us about our No-Fee, No Market Risk 72(t) options.
-We work with the most well-known 72(t)-friendly insurance companies and financial institutions to customize a portfolio to execute your 72(t) penalty-free income plan.
+Ask us about our No-Fee, No Market Risk 72(t) investment options.
+We work with the most well-known 72(t)-friendly custodians to customize and manage your portfolio to execute your penalty-free income plan.

 Want to Set Up a 72(t) Series of Equal Periodic Payments (SEPP)?

 We are a full-service Wealth Management Firm operating under a fiduciary standard that specializes in this little-known strategy.
 Let us help you!
 Learn how to access your 401(k), IRA or other retirement money penalty-free utilizing a properly structured 72(t) SEPP.

 Want to know if 72(t) makes sense for you?

 Meet The Spivak Financial Group

 Selecting The Spivak Financial Group gives you the experience and knowledge needed to set up and manage your 72(t) SEPP so you can receive your penalty-free income without worry.

 Not all financial advisors, online brokerage firms or accountants know much about this specialized area of financial planning.
 Make sure you work with a financial advisory firm that is experienced and knowledgeable in structuring, managing and monitoring your 72(t) Series of Equal Periodic Payments (SEPP).